mshik/XGB-EVM/eye_rsg_app/README.md

-# Deployment of ML model
+# Deployment of XGB-EVM model For Heroku Platform

-For CNN model go to [this](https://github.com/Vivek2509/Dog_vs_cat) where you can find more about how to build CNN model using `tensorflow_hub`.

 **Model deployment using flask web app**